What monitoring 58K agent skills taught us about the ecosystem

 Mutation is the norm, not the exception

 One of the most important things we track is change over time.
-MCP servers aren't static — they update their tool definitions, add new capabilities, modify their behavior.
+MCP servers aren't static.
+They update their tool definitions, add new capabilities, modify their behavior.
 Sometimes these changes are improvements.
 Sometimes they're not.

 This is why point-in-time security assessments aren't sufficient.
 A server you scanned and approved last month might be materially different today.
-Continuous monitoring isn't a premium feature — it's the minimum viable approach.
+Continuous monitoring isn't a premium feature.
+It's the minimum viable approach.

 The supply chain problem is real and growing

-- Agents act autonomously.
+Agent tools have broader capabilities than npm packages.
+An npm package processes data.
+An MCP tool can send emails, modify databases, deploy code.
+And agents act autonomously.
 A vulnerable library needs to be called by your code.
 A vulnerable MCP tool can be invoked by an agent based on its own reasoning.
+There's also no lockfile equivalent.
+When a server updates, your agent gets the new version immediately.
+No review step, no changelog, no approval.

 Patterns that predict risk

-After months of data, we're starting to see patterns that correlate with higher security risk:
+After months of data, we're starting to see patterns that correlate with higher security risk.

 We're building these patterns into Aguara Scanner's rule set so teams can evaluate new MCP servers before adding them to their agent configurations.